Miami Domestic Violence Lawyer

 - Offenders are required to attend a Battery Intervention Program to treat and change abusive behavior.

-How Will A Domestic Violence Accusation Affect My Child Custody or Visitation?
+How Will a Domestic Violence Accusation Affect My Child Custody or Visitation?

 Benefits of Hiring a Domestic Violence Defense Attorney in Miami, FL